Category: Urban Life

 I first learned about Paley Park in William H. Whyte‘s The Social Life of Small Urban Spaces, an inspiring and formative little book that I stumbled upon years ago and still occasionally thumb through and read.

-Paley Park was at the top of my list when I first visited New York in September 2022, and I’ve returned several times since.
+Paley Park was at the top of my list when I first visited New York, and I’ve returned many times since.

 Just 4,200 square feet in size,1 it’s a perfect little slice of nature in Midtown Manhattan, with a waterfall, trees, and plenty of tables and chairs.

-The park is full every time I visit, even on a freezing day in January.
+The park is packed every time I visit, whether on a beautiful spring afternoon or a freezing January day.

 References